gamolly/odin-calculator/README.md

 Note 2022/12/26: I have the pseudocode to be able to perform multiple operations following PEDMAS.
 I may come back at a later time and implement it.
 I also may come back to make it look pretty.
+Also, most importantly, I should clean the code and divide updateDisplay into multiple smaller functions.